 - The regular visitors to our website will have noticed that we have upgraded it.
 We hope you like the changes.

 Wallace School of Transport including Forklift Training in London is a fully accredited RTITB company with over 60 years' experience.
 You can be trained either at your own work site or at Wallace Centre in Park Royal.
-If you have any questions, call Wallace Forklift Training for free on 0800 612 8948, choose option 3 or click here to email us.
+If you have any questions, call Wallace Forklift Training on 020 8453 3440, choose option 3 or click here to email us.